 F.B.
 Solvyns, Calcutta, c.
 1796

-Dec 07, CANADA (SUN) Yesterday's Feature article on the Battle of the Ten Kings focused on the Rigvedic period of India's history, and the epic battle fought by various tribes, who converged under the leadership of ten powerful kings of the time.
-But another interesting aspect of the Rigvedic civilization was the role agriculture played in society.
+Sep 26, 2013 CANADA (SUN) One of the many interesting aspects of the Rigvedic civilization was the role agriculture played in society.
 Indian society during this period was primarily agrarian, with a greater focus in the early part of the period on cattle, rather than on farming.
 Out of 10,462 hymns in the Rigveda, only 24 hymns mention agriculture.

 Although agriculture apparently didn't flourish in Rigvedic society until the end of the period, it was clearly going on as a mainstay of society.
 In the first and tenth mandals of Rigveda we find mention of many agricultural processes, such as forestry, ploughing of fields, sowing seeds, and harvesting corn.
 The mention of corn of quite interesting, given the general notion that corn was not common in India until much later on the timeline.
 The Rigveda mentions the process of separating the corn from the chaff, whereas in the Bible, there is the well known passage about separating the wheat from the chaff.
 In Rigveda, the only plant mentioned amongst the cereals and pulses is barley.

 During this period of India's history, the owner of a plot of land was considered to be the individual who was cultivating it.
 Corn was one of several forms of payment to the tribal leaders who protected local residents, although the trading of cows is also mentioned.